blaisewang/img2latex-mathpix/README.md

 ### Native self-contained executable application for Windows and Linux

 Not yet.
 But, with the GA release of Java 14 in 2020, [jpackage](https://jdk.java.net/jpackage/) should be available for packaging self-contained JavaFX application.
-At that time, I will drop the release of `.jar` and `.zip` files and no one (except me) needs to install JDK anymore.

 ### Difference between released `*.jar` and `*.zip` files

 You don't need to have JDK 11 installed for running `*.zip` versions.

-Considering the people using similar apps, I assumed that a large percentage of users should have JDK installed.
-Therefore, a smaller size Fat JAR `Image2LaTeX-x.x.x.jar` has also released.

 ### Getting updates on new releases ASAP